shigeki/io.js/deps/openssl/doc/UPGRADING.md

 ## How to upgrade openssl library in Node.js

-This document describes the procedure to upgrade openssl from 1.0.2a to 1.0.2c in Node.js.
+This document describes the procedure to upgrade openssl from 1.0.2e to 1.0.2f in Node.js.
+This procedure might be applied to upgrading any versions in 1.0.2.

 ### Build System and Upgrading Overview
 The openssl build system is based on the `Configure` perl script in